Legends of Palma: Sa mà des moro

 On November 15, the death sentence was notified.

-The curious thing is that on November 15 in 1731 not only died Ahmed, two people more died: Maria, his lover, due to her sadness; and the housekeeper while she was returning to her house.
+The curious thing is that on November 15 in 1731 not only did Ahmed, but two people also died: Maria, his lover, due to her sadness; and the housekeeper while she was returning to her house.